-Choosing to seek inpatient treatment for alcohol addiction can be life-changing—in fact, it can be life-saving.
+Choosing to seek inpatient treatment for alcoholism addiction can be life-changing—in fact, it can be life-saving.
 It can also be a little daunting.
 As you consider your entry into alcohol rehab, it’s wise to make a few basic preparations—helping you feel peace about your decision, and setting the table for a positive rehab experience.

 How to Prepare for Alcohol Rehab